 Do something decisive that gives you a sense of accomplishment and purpose every day rather than detaching completely from problems and stresses and wishing they would just go away.

 You can often learn something about yourself and may find you have grown in some respect as a result of your struggle with coming to terms with your sight loss.

 Maintain a hopeful outlook; take time to notice the good things in your life.
 The key is to identify ways that are likely to work well for you as part of your own personal strategy for becoming more resilient.

 Getting help when you need it is crucial in building your resilience.
 If you feel you are unable to function effectively in your day-to-day life as a result of traumatic or other stressful life experiences, or your levels of distress have increased significantly you may need professional help, especially if you get so low you have thoughts of harming yourself.
 Your GP can refer you for counselling which may help with understanding and managing the causes of your stress.

-RNIB is currently offering free emergency mental health sessions over the phone by BACP-registered counsellors with sight loss experience, to give emotional support during these difficult times.
-The sessions are on offer until June 2021.
+RNIB is currently offering a free Mental Wellbeing Check-in over the phone with BACP-registered counsellors with sight loss experience, to give emotional support during these difficult times.

-Find out more about our one-off emergency mental health sessions and how to register.
+Find out more about our Mental Wellbeing Check-ins and how to register.